Avdbergnmf/UnityDataLogging/README.md

 Any experiments requires the collection of data.
 Unity isn't strictly made for doing experiments (it is a game-engine after all), so there aren't any built-in solutions to achieve this.

-In my thesis ([[Unity Simulation: Visual Feedback for Haptic Assisted Teleoperation of an Industrial Robot (Dross Skimming Project)]]) I created a set of data logging scripts that I later extended the package explained in this page.

 ## Files
 - The Unity DataLogging Package
 - Made for Unity 2019.4.18f but should work in any version.